Go ahead, say it … being a lawyer sucks!

 If you don't want to fight anymore, and you're ready to explore what leaving the law means and if it's a fit for you, we're ready to help.
-The most straightforward and most enlightening next step is for you to sign up for our free, no-obligation video mini-class.
+The most straightforward and most enlightening next step is for you to gain access to the new Leave Law Behind Resources Page and our free, no-obligation video mini-class.
 Click the button below to get started!

 There is hope: What you can do now to become a "recovering lawyer"

 Even though being a lawyer may not be your calling, we know there is another "alternative" career out there for you that you can enjoy, make good money in and add through which you can value to others.